Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 }

-Caution: This is an educational example of pattern detection, not investment advice.
-Real algorithmic trading systems incorporate far more signals, risk management, and regulatory safeguards.
-Do not trade based solely on a single CEP pattern.
+Caution: The example above illustrates pattern detection for educational purposes and does not constitute investment advice.
+Production algorithmic trading systems incorporate substantially more signals, risk management, and regulatory safeguards.
+Trading decisions should not be made on the basis of a single CEP pattern.

 Advanced CEP Techniques

-Once you have the basics working, these advanced techniques will take your CEP pipelines to production quality.
+Once the fundamentals are in place, the following advanced techniques bring CEP pipelines to production quality.

 Dynamic Patterns from External Configuration

-Hardcoding patterns is fine for getting started, but production systems need to update rules without redeploying.
-One approach is loading pattern parameters from an external source:
+Hard-coded patterns are acceptable during initial development, but production systems must update rules without redeployment.
+One approach is to load pattern parameters from an external source:

 // Load thresholds from a configuration source